notioncollective/regexpoetics/README.md

  	- Reset button
  		- reset text
  		- send "stop" osc message
- - Add additional messages based on stats, etc
- 	- Global
- 		- Word count
- 		- Char count
- 		- Bang per key press
- 	- Per regex
- 		- Count
- 		- Musical notes
- 			- Would parse all matches and then trigger notes for each match
  - Maybe we should use captures and not matches?
 Have to theink about this a bit
  - Abstract messaging a bit so that all osc messages are also sent back to the client
  - Update namespacing to "/com/nc/regexpoetics/" ?
 Or something project-specific.